Snownee/FruitfulFun/README.md

 ![Fruit falls off the tree](art/Fruit%20falls%20off%20the%20tree.webp)

-Fruitful Fun adds 10 new fruits to the game.
-Most of the fruits are not generated in the world.
+Fruitful Fun adds 11 new fruits to the game.
+Most of the fruits cannot be found in the world.
 Instead, you must obtain them in other fun ways.
-If there is no people to harvest the fruits, the tree will stop growing fruit after a while.
-But with the help of a special goat horn, you can harvest all the nearby fruits at once.
+If there are no bees to pollinate the tree, it will eventually stop bearing fruit.
+Certain fruit trees require pollination by bees to bear fruit.

 ## Pollination and Crossbreeding 🐝